zethra/rush/README.md

 EDITOR = "vim"

 ```
-Side note setting of the path variable with the current value plus whatever
-else is not currently supported but will be in the future.
-So PATH = "PATH:/home/user/.bin" won't work

 ###Testing and Execution
 You can run the inbuilt tests to determine if the functions are working as